raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 It is easy to write a function that recognizes valid regex given any regex engine: Give the engine the regex, and see if it returns an error.
 That is practical, but unsatisfying.
 All it tells us is that a Turing Machine can be devised to recognize regexen.
 But not all flavours of regexen are as powerful as Turing Machines.

 It is far more interesting to ask if a machine defined by a particular flavour of regex can recognize valid examples of that particular flavour.
 Regexen were originally called "regular expressions," because they could recognize regular languges.
-Regular languages could be recognized by finite state machines, thus the original regexen described finite state machines.
+Regular languages could be recognized by finite state automata, thus the original regexen described finite state automata.

-But just because a flavour of regex only describes finite state machines, does not mean that descriptions of those regexen can be recognized by finite state machines.
+But just because a flavour of regex only describes finite state automata, does not mean that descriptions of those regexen can be recognized by finite state automata.
 Consider, for example, a flavour of regex that permits characters, the wildcard operator `.`, the zero-or more operator `*`, and non-capturing groups `(?: ... )`.
 Here's an example:

 ```
 /(?:<(?:ab*c)>)+/
 ```

-The above regex can most certainly be implemented by a finite state machine, but recognizing descriptions that include nested non-capturing groups cannot be recognized by a finite state machine, as we saw in [A Brutal Look at Balanced Parentheses, Computing Machines, and Pushdown Automata][brutal].
+The above regex can most certainly be implemented by a finite state automaton, but recognizing descriptions that include nested non-capturing groups cannot be recognized by a finite state automaton, as we saw in [A Brutal Look at Balanced Parentheses, Computing Machines, and Pushdown Automata][brutal].
 Therefore, we know that this simple flavour of regexen cannot recognize itself.

 ---

 ### today's essay

 In [A Brutal Look at Balanced Parentheses...][brutal], we constructed recognizers by hand.
-In this essay, we are going to focus on building recognizers out of other recognizers.
-By creating a small set of recognizers (such as recognizers that recognize a single symbol), and then building more sophisticated recognizers with combinators such as catenation, union, and zero-or-more, we will create languages that describe recognizers.

-In addition to exploring the implementation of such combinators, we will explore consequences of these combinators, answering questions such ass, "If recognizing a character can be done with a finite state machine, does an arbitrary expression catenating and taking the union of such recognizers create a machine more sophisticated than a finite state automata?"

-We will work towards asking about machines that can recognize themselves.
-Can a language be devised for building finite state machines that can be recognized by machines built in itself?
-What about a language that builds pushdown automata?
-Is it powerful enough to build a language that recognizes itself?
-Fundamentally, we will be answering the same question as, "Can a regex recognize a valid regex?"

-But instead of using first principles to deduce whether it is possible, we will instead build working machines that recognize themselves.
+In this essay, we are going to focus on <!-- TODO: Introduction -->

 ---